What Is an Entry Condition Report? Guide for Australian Rentals

 Bond protection

 The entry condition report is the single most important document in determining whether a landlord can claim against a tenant's bond at the end of the tenancy.
 At exit, the property's condition is compared against the entry condition report.
-Damage that goes beyond fair wear and tear — and that wasn't documented in the entry report — can be claimed against the bond.
+Damage beyond fair wear and tear that was not documented in the entry report can be claimed against the bond.

-For tenants, this means a thorough entry condition report protects them from being held responsible for pre-existing damage.
-For landlords, it means they have evidence to support legitimate bond claims for damage caused during the tenancy.
+For tenants, a thorough entry condition report protects them from being held responsible for pre-existing damage.
+For landlords, it provides evidence to support legitimate bond claims for damage caused during the tenancy.

 Dispute resolution